-Bondurant-Farrar Football 'climbing the hill' as they chase history
+Bondurant-Farrar football 'climbing the hill' as they chase history

 But it will take a team effort to climb that hill.

-Coach Pfantz said, “We say hey if you do your job, you play hard and your physical good things will happen.”
+"We say 'Hey if you do your job, you play hard and your physical good things will happen.'"